Tyrese-BlockWarrior/PoA-Interchain-Node/README.md

 ## Sending ether to arbitrary addresses offchain

-The multisig wallet has a function called `deposit` which allows you to transfer ether from your address on the chain A to a receiver on the chain B.
+Our multisig wallets have a function called `deposit` which allows you to transfer ether from your address on the chain A to a receiver on the chain B.

 Instead of paying to the wallet address, you call the `deposit` method using geth console or our utility program `icn-deposit.go`: